 Moving Images: Avant-Garde Dance on Film

 The silhouetted figures in some of Silke Otto-Knapp’s paintings appear as bodies in motion, involved in a fluid choreography.
 For this screening—presented on the occasion of her exhibition at the Renaissance Society—Otto-Knapp has chosen a selection of short films and videos from the 1960s, 70s, and 80s, all by innovative choreographers and their artistic collaborators, including Yvonne Rainer’s Three Seascapes (1962, performed by Patricia Hoffbauer at Dia: Beacon in 2012) and Trio A (1978), Charles Atlas and Merce Cunningham’s Channels/Inserts (1982), and Babette Mangolte’s Water Motor (1978) featuring Trisha Brown.
-Following the screening, Otto-Knapp will discuss the films and their connections to her work and her thinking with Renaissance Society Associate Curator Karsten Lund and UChicago Department of Cinema and Media Studies PhD candidate Tien-Tien Jong.
+Following the screening, Renaissance Society Associate Curator Karsten Lund and UChicago Department of Cinema and Media Studies PhD candidate Tien-Tien Jong will discuss the films in relation to Otto-Knapp's practice.

 Presented in conjunction with the Renaissance Society’s exhibition In the Waiting Room, on display January 11-March 29, 2020.